Atazanavir/cobicistat

-Atazanavir/cobicistat, sold under the brand name Evotaz, is a fixed-dose combination antiretroviral medication used to treat and prevent HIV/AIDS.
+Atazanavir/cobicistat (ATV/c), sold under the brand name Evotaz, is a fixed-dose combination antiretroviral medication used to treat and prevent HIV/AIDS.
 It contains atazanavir and cobicistat.
 Atazanavir is an HIV protease inhibitor and cobicistat is an inhibitor of cytochrome P450 (CYP) enzymes of the CYP3A family.

 Atazanavir/cobicistat was approved by the Food and Drug Administration (FDA) for medical use in United States in January 2015.
 It was authorized for medical use in the European Union in July 2015.

 Medical uses

 Atazanavir/cobicistat is indicated for use in combination with other antiretroviral agents for the treatment of HIV‑1 infection in people weighing at least 35 kg.